 For base environments (i.e., the environments to which your PRs are being merged), snapshots are taken following the logic above.

-For pull request environments the same logic applies, with the difference that we load the most recent
+For pull request environments the same logic applies, with the difference being that we load the most recent

 Post-stop snapshot from its base environment before finalizing the environment.
 In other words, this means that by the time we take the